daattali/beautiful-jekyll/README.md

 - [FAQ and support](#faq-and-support)
 - [Credits and contributions](#credits)

-## Prerequisites

-- You need to have a GitHub account.
-If you don't have one, [sign up here](https://github.com/join) - it takes one minute.
-This is where your website will live - if you sign up with username `johnsmith` then your website will be `https://johnsmith.github.io`.
-- It would be helpful to understand what Markdown is and how to write it.
-Markdown is just a way to take a piece of text and format it to look a little nicer.
-For example, this whole instruction set that you're reading is written in markdown - it's just text with some words being bold/larger/italicized/etc. I recommend taking 5 minutes to learn markdown [with this amazingly easy yet useful tutorial](https://markdowntutorial.com/).

 ## Build your website in 3 steps

 Getting started is *literally* as easy as 1-2-3 :smile: